 ~ Joseph Campbell

+Every image in the deck was made using hand-cut paper collage methods, deconstructed books, and vintage paper ephemera.
 My approach to constructing the cards was highly intuitive and my process unconventional, though I aimed to stay true to the tarot’s historical foundations within the context of my personal interpretation.
-It is my belief that each card in the tarot possesses a distinct personality.
-As I dissected and reassembled these traditional archetypes, a new visual narrative emerged; a language that speaks to the archaic but also holds space in the present.
-A voice that speaks to the human psyche - not with words but with images and symbols.
+It is my belief that each card in the tarot possesses a distinct personality or ethos.
+As I dissected and reassembled these traditional archetypes, a new visual narrative emerged; a language that speaks to the archaic but also holds space in the present; a voice that speaks to the human psyche - not with words but with symbols.